 - Only two included fans despite the high price

-Hailing with an elegant design optimized for quiet performance, the be quiet!
+Hailing with an elegant design optimized for silent performance, the be quiet!
 Dark Base 700 is your perfect best high-end quiet PC case choice.
 The fascinating looks of this PC case will catch your attention at first glance.
 You will have no problem getting high-end performance from this PC case, all at an impressive low noise level.

 One key feature of this PC case is its extraordinary thermal performance at low noise.
 You can install 7x 120mm (3x Front, 3x Top, 1x Bottom) or 7x 140mm (2x Front, 3x Top, 1x Bottom, 1x Rear) fans in this PC case.
 The PSU shroud can also be fitted with a 120mm or 140mm fan.
 You can install an up to 360mm Radiator on the Front and Top for even better thermal performance.
 The rear side can also have an additional 120mm/140mm radiator.

 Let’s look at features that operate this PC case quietly, even at high performance.
 The 2x pre-installed 140mm fans (1x Front, 1x Rear) comes with the Silent Wings 3 PWM technology.
 You can vary the fan speeds (6 max.) with a dual rail fan controller and easily switch between silence and performance mode.
 Moreover, the Be quiet!
 Dark Base 700 creates an effective airflow with noise-dampened vents.
 The anti-vibration mountings further eliminate any possible noise due to vibrations.
-This way, this PC case operates quietly without significantly compromising performance.
+This way, this PC case operates silently without significantly compromising performance.
 Furthermore, it has two removable dust filters (1x Front, 1x Bottom) that prevent dust particles from interrupting.